Azure/DevOps-Self-Hosted/docs/wiki/Creating images with the Azure Image Builder.md

 ]
 ```

-It first installs PowerShell on the target machine and then continues by executing the installation script.
+By default, it first installs PowerShell on the target machine and then continues by executing the installation script.
 Feel free to modify the existing script, or add new ones with new customization steps as you see fit.
 You can find a full list of all available steps [here](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/image-builder-json#properties-customize).

 </details>